What Is the Right of First Refusal?

 In other words, the freeholder can’t negotiate to sell the building for £500,000, for example, if his ‘first refusal’ offer to the leaseholders was that they could buy it for £1,000,000.

-This ensures that the leaseholders will always get the same, or better deal, than the ultimate third party buyer and also ensures that the freeholder cannot put a punitive price tag on the freehold in order to simply put the leaseholders off.
+This ensures that the leaseholders will always get the same, or better deal, than the ultimate third party buyer.
+It also ensures that the freeholder cannot put a punitive price tag on the freehold in order to simply put the leaseholders off.

-What Kind of Buildings Does the Right to First Refusal Apply to?
+What Kind of Buildings Does the Freehold Right to First Refusal Apply to?

 The right to first refusal applies to any leasehold or privately rented property – so long as it’s not a single dwelling.